-St Helens Green Party chair, Andrew Donnelly, explains:
+St Helens Green Party's Francis Williams explains:

 “We care about St Helens and lots of other people do too.
-If we can all get our heads together then maybe we can turn things around.

 "St Helens Green Party wants a town centre that is attractive and vibrant, with a truly diverse mix of shops, bars and cafes – the very opposite of what we have now.